rjsf-team/react-jsonschema-form/README.md

 render((
   <Form schema={schema}
-        ArrayFieldTemplate={ArrayFieldTemplate} />,
+        arrayFieldTemplate={arrayFieldTemplate} />,
 ), document.getElementById("app"));
 ```

 Please see [customArray.js](https://github.com/mozilla-services/react-jsonschema-form/blob/master/playground/samples/customArray.js) for a better example.

-The following props are passed to each `ArrayFieldTemplate`:
+The following props are passed to each `arrayFieldTemplate`:

 - `DescriptionField`: The `DescriptionField` from the registry (in case you wanted to utilize it)
 - `TitleField`: The `TitleField` from the registry (in case you wanted to utilize it).